 - spirituality: acknowledging the right of peoples to worship in the way of their own cultures and faith traditions;

-- Indigenous rights as defined in the United Nations Declaration on the Rights of Indigenous Peoples, and as protected under the Canadian Constitution.
+- Indigenous rights as affirmed in the United Nations Declaration on the Rights of Indigenous Peoples, and as protected under the Canadian Constitution.

 - to engage in dialogue with governments, corporations and international organizations such as the United Nations;

-- to cooperate with coalitions engaged in the work of securing Indigenous peoples’ collective and human rights.
+- to cooperate with coalitions engaged in the work of securing Indigenous peoples’ individual and collective human rights.

 History of Canadian Friends’ work with Indigenous peoples